KuoLiu5951/no_bug/Project2/README.md

      -- "Num_cards" label: display the number of cards left in the card_set.

-     --"Score" field : display the score in game.
+     -- "Score" field : display the score in game.
 ## Implementations Details
+     --

 ## Meeting
      -- 01/27/2019:
      Our team learned how to program with Ruby.